Royals Who Left Their Countries To Move To America

 Andrew Romanov

 In America, Andrew completely eschewed royal life in favor of the hip.
 He was in the middle of the counterculture in the 1960s and '70s in San Francisco and later Marin County, where he worked as a jeweler and carpenter.
-His neighbors all loved him for his modesty and simple living – something unexpected for a member of an illustrious house such as the Romanov family.
+His neighbors all loved him for his modesty and simple living, something unexpected for a member of an illustrious house such as the Romanov family.
 Yet, they noted that he still maintained a certain poise and dignity befitting of his station that made him seem regal.

-Andrew Romanov died in November 2021 and was given a Russian Orthodox funeral, dying as an ordinary, American citizen who had kept his ancestral culture, language, and family in the private sphere in return for the American Dream.
+Andrew Romanov died in November 2021 and was given a Russian Orthodox funeral, dying as an ordinary American citizen who had kept his ancestral culture, language, and family in the private sphere in return for the American dream.

-Yoel Makonnen of Ethiopia
+Joel Makonnen of Ethiopia

 In 1974, the Soviet-backed communist Derg overthrew the last Ethiopian Emperor Haile Selassie, ending the dynasty that had ruled the country since 1274 and traced its ancestry back to the biblical King Solomon and the Queen of Sheba.
 However, Selassie's relatives survived, fleeing the communists for exile in Europe and eventually, the United States.
 Today, the heir to the Ethiopian throne is Joel Makonnen, who told Business Insider his own story of how he came to the United States.
 Makonnen was born in exile in Rome and is the great-grandson of Haile Selassie.
 However, unlike the Windsors, who generally have flaunted their royal lineage, Makonnen said he rarely, if ever, discussed it.
-So when he met his wife, the American Ariana Austin (pictured with Makonnen) at a D.C. nightclub, she was in for a shock.
+So when he met his wife, the American Ariana Austin (pictured with Makonnen) at a Washington, D.C. nightclub, she was in for a shock.

 Mohammad Reza Pahlavi and family